mkcr-innovations/integration-app-client/client/docs/FieldMappingInstanceDto.md

 ### NewFieldMappingInstanceDto

-`func NewFieldMappingInstanceDto(id string, name string, revision string, userId string, connectionId string, integrationId string, appSchema map[string]interface{}, ) *FieldMappingInstanceDto`
+`func NewFieldMappingInstanceDto(id string, name string, revision string, userId string, connectionId string, integrationId string, ) *FieldMappingInstanceDto`

 NewFieldMappingInstanceDto instantiates a new FieldMappingInstanceDto object This constructor will assign default values to properties that have it defined,